 Photo: Wide Eyes Paper Co.

 These laser-cut palm leaf designs are perfect for a destination wedding held somewhere warm and tropical, such as this couple's wedding venue, which was located in Baja, Mexico.
+If you are hosting a desert wedding, (in, say, Palm Springs) you could easily opt for a cactus cutout instead.
+Finding a vintage-themed stamp depicting similar flora for the envelope would be the icing on the cake.
+Continue the botanical theme by featuring potted ferns, succulents, or cacti as centerpieces at your reception.

 Photo: Amber Moon Design

 We're loving this retro throwback to the classic kids' toy.
 To get their wedding guests excited about traveling to Minnesota for their wedding, the couple put together a reel of the state's best sights.
 On each slide was a line or two of text, which conveyed details about the wedding so guests could mark their calendars.
 Now that is a unique save the date idea no guest will forget.
+Review our list of other clever vintage wedding ideas.

 Photo: Bryan Gardner